 3. Use the Table of Assessment in the CairnsPlan to identify if the proposed development is Code Assessable or Impact Assessable.
 Check if any codes apply that will need to be addressed in a Development Application.

-Council is working to provide the best development services in Queensland.
-To achieve this, we have developed a Planning & Development Service Charter to optimise the level of service provided to our community.
+We are working to provide the best development services in Queensland.
+To achieve this, we have developed this Customer Experience Framework and a range of strategies to optimise the level of service provided to our community.

 Development enquiries